scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

 8. Which organism had the highest percentage of women in 2004? (hint: np.argmax)

-9. Create a histogram of the percentage of women the different organisms in 2006 (hint: np.histogram, then matplotlib bar or plot for visulalization)
+9. Create a histogram of the percentage of women the different organisms in 2006 (hint: np.histogram, then matplotlib bar or plot for visualization)

 10. Create an array that contains the organism where the highest women's percentage is found for the different years.